ara1399/textToSpeechConverter/README.md

 # textToSpeechConverter

-This is a simple Text to Speech website created using HTML, CSS and JavaScript
+This is a simple Text to Speech website created using HTML, CSS and JavaScript and SpeechSynthesisUtterance API